 Additionally, we will implement a range of health protocols to reflect the best management of health, safety and hygiene to ensure the safety of our guests, staff and crew onboard the ship.
-Please refer to our Travel Safe Strategy or contact your booking agent for more details.
+Please refer to our Travel Safe Strategy on the Traveller Information page or contact your booking agent for more details.